 If providers believe their initial certification effective date is incorrect, they may request a review of the effective date.
-The request should include documentation that indicates the certification criteria that were incorrectly considered.
-Requests for changes in certification effective dates should be sent to Provider Maintenance.
+The request

 Medicare Enrollment

 ForwardHealth requires certain types of providers to be enrolled in Medicare as a condition for Medicaid certification.
 This requirement is specified in the certification materials for these provider groups.